Trisquel

 Trisquel (full name Trisquel GNU/Linux) is a computer operating system, a Linux distribution, derived from another distribution, Ubuntu.
 The project aims for a fully free software system without proprietary software or firmware and uses a version of Ubuntu's modified kernel, with the non-free code (binary blobs) removed.
-Trisquel relies on user donations.
+Trisquel relies on user donations, as a non-profit group.
 Its logo is a triskelion, a Celtic symbol.
 Trisquel is listed by the Free Software Foundation as a distribution that contains only free software.